mukherjeerajdeep/1_docker-building-running-first-app/README.md

 11. Removing container can be done by `docker rm <container-id>` and that will remove it from the service as well.

 12. The volume mount can be used in two ways :
     1. It seems as the `production` use where the logs from the container are redirected to an external media like some database or in local machine.
-The command to be used is `docker run -p 3000:3000 -v ${PWD}/logs:/var/www/logs mukherjeerajdeep/nodeapp:3.0` Here the container app usually writes data at `var/www/logs` however we redirected it by saying
+The command to be used is `docker run -p 3000:3000 -v ${PWD}/logs:/var/www/logs mukherjeerajdeep/nodeapp:3.0` Here the container app usually writes data at `var/www/logs` however we redirected it by saying.
         1.  `{PWD}` - local directory where we are currently in and running the docker command.
         2. Then traversing to /logs folder as similar like container.
 Hence `{PWD}/logs`

     **Note** : The parameter in the left of `:` refers the local machine whereas the right shows the folders/path inside the container.

+    **Note** : It can alos be done with bind mount system which is newer than the volume mount. `docker run -p 3000:3000 --mount type=bind,source=${PWD}/logs,target=/var/www/logs mukherjeerajdeep/nodeapp:3.0`

     1. The other way is the kind of `developement` environement type where the container fetches data runtime to show towards the user.
 The command executed as `docker run -p 8080:80 -v ${PWD}/nginx:/usr/share/nginx/html nginx:alpine` exactly similar like above but here is two difference.
        1. The flow is opposite than before it means what we write in the index.html inside the nginx folder will be thrown by the container.